fwupd/fwupd/plugins/goodix-fp/README.md

 Introduction
 ------------

-The plug used for update firmware for fingerprint sensors.
+The plugin used for update firmware for fingerprint sensors.

 Firmware Format
 ---------------